 The Key to Wholeness

-Our joy doesn’t depend on the situation but on our state of mind.
+Our joy doesn’t depend on the situation but our state of mind.
 Accepting who we are is the key to wholeness starts with the perspective of a realist.
 We must adjust our direction based on the situations but remain grounded while we are doing it.

 It does not mean we should be happy when bad things happen.
 It means we learn to control our response to the negative.
-We can still be hurt, frustrated, or angry, but we must learn not to dwell or become fixated by these negative emotions.
+We can still be hurt, frustrated, or angry, but we must learn not to dwell or become fixated by these negative feelings.

 Accepting The Full Range of Emotion

 There are a vast number of possibilities with the human condition.
 Some people have more than their share of negative experiences.
 Although this doesn’t seem fair, it happens.

 In the past, people learned to cope with their emotions by mirroring their family and friends.
 You typically worked with your family.
 So, sharing your feelings with them was a part of life.

 Your family and friends helped you adjust to and through various stages of growth and the hardships of life.
 As we entered the early modern age (1), these systems were systematically eroded or removed.
 By the end of the industrial revolution (2), the family structure was nearly gone.
 In the contemporary period (3), corporate culture has eliminated almost all traditional support systems.

 It’s essential to find other strategies to cope with hardships.
 It’s the reason people create support groups to help cope with specific conditions.
 There are groups for people dealing with cancer, sexual abuse, and all types of addictions.
 Self-care becomes even more critical when you do not have a sound support system.